Skip to main content

 Troubleshooting

-Cause: The Issuer URL in Barndoor doesn’t exactly match the iss claim Entra stamped into the token.Fix: Ensure the Issuer URL is https://sts.windows.net/<tenant-id>/ — including the trailing slash.
-The login.microsoftonline.com/<tenant-id>/v2.0 URL from Entra’s metadata document is not the issuer; only use it for auto-filling the discovery endpoints.
+Cause: The Issuer URL in Barndoor doesn’t exactly match the iss claim Entra stamped into the token.Fix: Ensure the Issuer URL matches exactly the issuer set in the OpenID Metadata document.
+Including trailing slashes.
+If you are using the v1 OAuth endpoints, https://sts.windows.net/<tenant-id>/ — including the trailing slash — is the issuer.
 See Step 9.

 Common causes: